Chapter 5: Stratigraphy

 - Now separate the sediment into different fractions using the set of sieves provided by your instructor.

-- Measure and record the weight of each size fraction Table 5.3.
+- Measure and record the weight of each size fraction in the first two columns of Table 5.2.

-- What weight percentage does each fraction make up; fill in the table?
+- What weight percentage does each fraction make up?
+Fill in the third column of Table 5.2.
 Weight percent is the percentage of the entire weight of the sediment that each size fraction takes up.
 Take the weight of each fraction and divide it by the total weight, then multiply by 100.

-Table 5.3 – Grain Size Analysis Size fraction range (μm) Weight (g) Weight Percent
+Table 5.2 – Grain size analysis Size fraction range (μm) Weight (g) Weight Percent

 - Take your weight percent data and plot it as a bar graph in Figure 5.4.

 - Another way geologists use sediment grain size is to classify and describe the sediment.
 Do you remember the from Chapter 0?
-Geologists use ternary plots to compare sand, silt, and clay content of the sediment.
-Table 5.4 contains percentages of sand, silt, and clay, plot them on the triangle graph in Figure 5.5, and record the descriptive term for the sediment size in the last column of Table 5.4.
+Geologists use ternary plots to compare the sand, silt, and clay content of the sediment.
+Table 5.3 contains percentages of sand, silt, and clay.
+Plot these percentages on the triangle graph in Figure 5.5 and record the descriptive term for the sediment size in the last column of Table 5.3.

 The boundaries between different geologic time periods are often easy to find in the stratigraphic record as a change in sediment type.
 Sometimes these correspond to major extinction events.
 One of these occurs at the end of the and beginning of the time periods (201.3 Ma).
-At this time about 25-30% of all marine species died out.
-The cause for the extinction is debatable with some geoscientists relating it to increased CO2 in the atmosphere from volcanic eruption of a large igneous province (LIP) in the Atlantic ocean.
-The Triassic in this region is represented by the Lilstock Formation deposited in a warm tropical ocean that had abundant marine life.
+At this time, about 25-30% of all marine species died out.
+The cause for the extinction is debatable, with some geoscientists relating it to increased CO2 in the atmosphere from volcanic eruption of a (LIP) in the Atlantic ocean.
+The Triassic in this region is represented by the Lilstock Formation, deposited in a warm tropical ocean with abundant marine life.
 Above this is the Blue Lias Formation, well known for its fossil ammonites.

 Below is an image created by stitching together many images with software that renders them in three dimensions.
-Once the image is loaded, you can use your mouse to rotate, tilt and zoom in on the figure.
-This image has several numbers that you can click on highlighting some of the features at the Triassic-Jurassic boundary near Lyme-Regis in southern England.
-There are also two tape measures draped across the outcrop that you can use to get a sense of the scale of this sea cliff exposure.
-These are both in inches and feet units.
+Once the image is loaded, you can use your mouse to rotate, tilt, and zoom in on the figure.
+This image has several numbers that you can click on, highlighting some of the features at the Triassic-Jurassic boundary near Lyme Regis in southern England.
+There are also two tape measures (inches and feet) draped across the outcrop that you can use to get a sense of the scale of this sea cliff exposure.

 5.3 Facies and Lithostratigraphy

-Identifying transgressive (rise) and regressive (fall) cycles in sea level is a big component of lithostratigraphy and sequence stratigraphy.
+Identifying (rise) and (fall) cycles in sea level is a key component of lithostratigraphy and sequence stratigraphy.
 Figure 5.9 is a basic stratigraphic column that contains evidence of transgression and regression.

 - Shade in the facies environment box for each layer of sedimentary rock in the column.